JetBrains/guide/site/go/tips/add-line-after-before/index.md

 video: "./add_line_after_before.webm"
 ---

-_Language-aware line adding, no muss, no fuss._
+_Language-aware line adding, no mess, no fuss._

 Press <kbd>⇧⏎</kbd> (macOS) / <kbd>Shift+Enter</kbd> (Windows/Linux), and you can add a line and place the cursor on it.